 Matthew Mitchell, who operates Mitchell Flying Service based out of Perry Municipal Airport (F22) in Oklahoma, has been flying since 1990 and puts about 250 to 300 hours per year on his Grumman Ag-Cat.
 Mitchell has two TPE-331 engines that he rotates as needed.
 Anytime Mitchell puts an engine together, he likes to have a baseline vibe survey done.
 This allows him to monitor the health of that engine while it is in use.
 Regular vibrations surveys can help operators like Mitchell to identify problems before they cause a shutdown or result in a failure.

-The DynaVibe GX2 system is the most affordable way to do dynamic propeller balancing and vibration surveys for engine trend monitoring.
-To learn more, contact the DynaVibe team at 405.896.0026 or email@example.com.
+The DynaVibe GX system is the most affordable way to do dynamic propeller balancing and vibration surveys for engine trend monitoring.
+To learn more, click the yellow "Contact Us" button below, or call the DynaVibe team at: 405.896.0026.
 You can also enter your email address in the form below if you want us to contact you.
 If you'd like to shop for a DynaVibe GX2, visit our online store.